 The effectiveness of this policy will be reviewed annually by the Senior Leadership Team and every three years by the Governing Body.
 If changes are made to the policy, the Governing Body will ratify amendments.

 This policy was reviewed:

+Any dramatic change in the position relating to Covid-19 will require this policy to be reviewed and, if appropriate, revised for re-approval from the governing body.

+This policy was reviewed in June 2020 in light of COVID 19

 Signed: J. Holmes